Qualifying for Disability Accommodations

-Please review the packet carefully and contact the appropriate Accommodations Coordinator, Foundations of Medicine or Clinical Sciences, with any questions.
+Please review the packet carefully and contact the appropriate Accommodations Coordinator, Medical Sciences or Clinical Sciences, with any questions.

 RUSM will make all reasonable efforts to review requests in a timely manner, but cannot guarantee that any requests will be fully reviewed and granted prior to any specific examination or phase of the curriculum.

 All accommodations will be confidential, reasonable, and appropriate to the circumstances, allowing equal opportunity for students with disabilities, and will not infringe on the essential requirements of, or fundamentally alter, the medical education program of RUSM.